TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-portalandtools-ssms.md

             "id": "version",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "What is the version of SSDT you are using?", "watermarkText": "Provide the SSDT version",
+            "displayLabel": "What is the version of SSMS you are using?", "watermarkText": "Provide the SSMS version",
             "required": false,
             "useAsAdditionalDetails": false
         },